 NHS Health Education England will pay for your course and placement fees.
 You'll also be given £500 for childcare, travel and book costs.
 You'll also have support from a mentor and practice facilitator from your university.

 You don't need to have had previous experience of working in general practice to apply for a course so it is open to all.
 If you were a general practice nurse, you can also come back through this route.

 Information on return to general practice nursing courses in your region are available at the links below:

-In Thames Valley, Wessex, Kent, Surrey and Sussex there aren't currently any Return to general practice nursing courses.
+In the East of England and the South East there aren't currently any Return to general practice nursing courses.
 However, support is available for nurses in these areas who are interested in returning to a job in general practice.